-The micro switch may be mounted to a bracket in a variety of positions.
+The micro switch may be mounted to the bracket in a variety of positions and on either side of the bracket.
+The bracket may be bent to suit the application.

 A. Mount the throttle micro switch on the throttle body so that the throttle linkage movement triggers the micro switch.